kurrapavani/DistributedComputing_MobileApp/README.md

 ## 3. Run the server application locally using docker

 ### 3a.
-Create language translation and natural language understanding service with IBM Cloud
+Create language translation with IBM Cloud

 If you do not already have a IBM Cloud account, [sign up for IBM Cloud](https://cloud.ibm.com/registration).
 Create the following services: